 The Lewiston-Auburn Sun Journal wrote a series of articles on our program and posted pictures and videos on their site: http://china.sunjournal.com/.

 Class Meetings and Itinerary

-The class will meet beforehand at Lewiston-Auburn College; exact dates and times to be determined.
+The class will meet beforehand on USM's Gorham campus, exact dates and times to be determined.
 Many of the day-to-day details in China will not be finalized until closer to departure, but a tentative outline of the daily itinerary is as follows:

 Deb Como-Kepler, Psy.D. is a psychologist in private practice who specializes in psychotherapy with families and adolescents.
 A clinical supervisor in the Lewiston area, she has particular interest and training in attachment theory and therapy.
 Dr. Como‑Kepler is also a part‑time instructor in the Social and Behavioral Sciences Program of Lewiston‑Auburn College.

 Dr. Julie Alexandrin, Associate Professor and Coordinator of Abilities and Disabilities Studies, came to USM in 2007 to create a professional program for educators who work with youth who are gifted and talented and/or have disabilities.
 This work resulted in the Abilities and Disabilities Studies program, created in 2008, with concentrations in gifted and talented, special education and Teaching ALL Students, with an emphasis in Universal Design and working with students with a disability who are gifted and talented, and/or who are English Language Learners.